This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How should I store coffee cake?
+How should I store leftover blueberry coffee cake?

-Ideally, enjoy your coffee cake on the same day it’s baked for the best taste.
 If you have leftovers, they will stay fresh for 3-4 days when covered and stored at room temperature.

 RELATED: 15 Easy Single Serving Dessert Recipes